-In this condition, the 4 blood vessels (pulmonary veins) that carry oxygen-rich (red) blood to the heart from the lungs aren’t connected right.
-They should be connected to left chamber (atrium) of the heart.
-Instead, they’re connected somewhere else.
+In this condition, the 4 blood vessels (pulmonary veins) that carry oxygen-rich (red) blood to the heart from the lungs aren’t connected correctly.
+Normally these blood vessels should be connected to left upper chamber (atrium) of the heart.
+Instead they’re connected somewhere else.

 There are different types of TAPVR.
 The type your child has depends on where the pulmonary veins are connected.

 This condition causes oxygen-rich blood from the lungs to mix with oxygen-poor (blue) blood from the body.
-This keeps oxygen-rich blood from being carried throughout the body.
-Your child cannot live with TAPVR long-term because he or she needs oxygen-rich blood throughout the body.
+This keeps oxygen-rich blood from being carried all over the body.
+Your child can't live with TAPVR long-term.
+He or she needs oxygen-rich blood all over the body.

 Other heart defects often occur with TAPVR.
 They actually help infants have enough oxygen in their blood until they can have surgery.
 These other defects include:

-- Open (patent) ductus arteriosus.
+P atent ductus arteriosus (PDA).
 The ductus arteriosus is a blood vessel that carries blood away from the heart in a developing baby.
-It usually closes soon after birth.
-If it stays open, it’s called patent ductus arteriosus.
+It often closes soon after birth.
+If it stays open, it’s called a PDA.
 Sometimes it stays open with TAPVR.
 This causes oxygen-poor and oxygen-rich blood to be mixed.

 What are the symptoms of TAPVR?

-The symptoms of TAPVR may be similar to symptoms of other conditions.
+The symptoms of TAPVR may seem like symptoms of other health conditions.
 Your child’s healthcare provider must diagnose him or her with this condition.

 Newborns with TAPVR will have blue coloring of their skin, lips, and nailbeds (cyanosis).
 This happens in the first hours or days of their life.
 How severe your child’s condition is depends on how much blood is able to get to his or her body.